Atsushi-Osawa/EPCAPE_codes_AO/README.md

 EPCAPE_SMPS_mode_fitting_v2024_0905.m: This MATLAB program fits two lognormal modes of accumulation and Aitken to 5-minute averaged merged measured size distribution of SMPS during EPCAPE at Pier.
 Saves lognormal modal fits to a .mat file.
 A modified version of EPCAPE_FittingModel_pier_v20240716.m to allow for the fitting of accumulation and
-Aitken mode when APS were not available
+Aitken mode when APS were not available.

 EPCAPE_SEMS_mode_fitting_v2024_0906.m: This MATLAB program fits two lognormal modes of accumulation and Aitken to 5-minute averaged merged measured size distribution of SMPS during EPCAPE at Pier.
 Saves lognormal modal fits to a .mat file.
 A modified version of EPCAPE_FittingModel_soledad_v20240716.m to allow for the fitting of accumulation and
-Aitken mode when APS were not available
+Aitken mode when APS were not available.